awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-m2-environment.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `PreferredMaintenanceWindow`  <a name="cfn-m2-environment-preferredmaintenancewindow"></a>
-Configures the maintenance window you want for the runtime environment\.
+Configures the maintenance window that you want for the runtime environment\.
+The maintenance window must have the format `ddd:hh24:mi-ddd:hh24:mi` and must be less than 24 hours\.
+The following two examples are valid maintenance windows: `sun:23:45-mon:00:15` or `sat:01:00-sat:03:00`\.
 If you do not provide a value, a random system\-generated value will be assigned\.
 *Required*: No
 *Type*: String
 *Pattern*: `\S{1,50}`